Provider: Michelle Tobin, MA, LMHC, PMP

 In these cases, you have both the right and choice to tell me to:

-• Share information with your family, close friends, or others involved in your care
+• Share information with your family, close friends, or others involved in your care or payment for your care

 • Share information in a disaster relief situation